-The nightlife in Phnom Penh, Siam Reap and Sihanoukville is fantastic.
+The nightlife in Phnom Penh, Siam Reap, and Sihanoukville are fantastic.
 Beers can be as cheap as $0.25!
-Serendipity Beach, Sihanoukville is a backpackers party paradise.
-Along with the famous Pub street in Siam Reap.
-You will lose your flip flops, and you will feel awful the next day, but the parties are amazing!
+Serendipity Beach, Sihanoukville is a backpacker’s party paradise.
+Along with the famous Pub Street in Siam Reap.
+You will lose your flip-flops, and you will feel awful the next day, but the parties are amazing!

 5. The Cambodian people

 The Cambodian people are so friendly and welcoming.
 Unlike tourist weary Thailand, these people are genuinely interested in the visitors to their country.
 Practically every day a young Khmer boy or girl comes to sit and talk to me, to practice their English ask about where I was from.
 We had amazing conversations about One Direction and Nicki Minaj.
 The 10-year-olds definitely had the same taste in music as me!
 They thought I was cool.
 YAY.

 Poverty and the scars and landmines left behind from the 1970’s creates enormous hardship for these people, but they shine through with hope, kindness and humility.
 It truly is awesome!